-Hiring Contract Remote Workers Can Benefit a Small Business if Done Right
+Hiring Contract Remote Workers Can Benefit Small Businesses

 Hiring contractors can save your company a lot of money, but it’s important that you hire the right person and give them the necessary tools to succeed.